jcervas/redistricting/TN-House-2022/readme.md

 ## Seed Plans

 Using the perimeters described above, I created two seed plans in Dave's Redistricting App.
 The plans are generated using only the 90 non-urban counties (excluding Shelby, Davidson, Knox, Hamilton, and Rutherford counties).
 In the first plan, I drew 59 districts.
 These plans assume that Shelby County contains 13 districts.
 They will be given the code word "Apple" as I refer to them throughout this report.
 In the second plan, I drew 58 districts.
 In this plan, Shelby County has 14 districts.
 Plans of this nature will be referred to as "Orange".
 These plans both adhere to what I call the "n-1" rule, meaning no county is split unless necessary for population deviation.
 I used no racial information, nor did I use any partisan information.
-Though no effort like this can guarentee compliance with the Voting Rights Act, the court record indicates that 9 VRA compliant districts are found in Shelby County, 2 in Davidson County, and 1 in Hamilton County, which are perserved.
-One addtional VRA district spans Hardeman, Madison, and Haywood counties; For this district, I ensure that it contains a Black voting age population of at least 52%, which can be achieved without splitting either Hardeman or Haywood counties (which have a combined population of 43,326).
+Though no effort like this can guarantee compliance with the Voting Rights Act, the court record indicates that 9 VRA compliant districts are found in Shelby County, 2 in Davidson County, and 1 in Hamilton County, which is preserved.
+One additional VRA district spans Hardeman, Madison, and Haywood counties; For this district, I ensure that it contains a Black voting age population of at least 52%, which can be achieved without splitting either Hardeman or Haywood counties (which have a combined population of 43,326).